Government Health Policy and the Trump Nominees

 So it's very malleable.

-Yeah, well in the six months of treatment,
+Yeah, well in the six months of treatment it

-It actually reduces the high density rather than the data.
+It actually reduces the high density rather than the trend.
+Oh, that's correct.

 Yes.